This article is updated quarterly and was last updated in October 2023.

 - What average rental rates are today

 Before we dive into specific costs around the Austin area, it is important to understand how to calculate your total annual rent expense.
 Calculating your industrial lease requires four numbers:

 - Electrical and janitorial expenses (E&J)

 It’s important to note, that often industrial rates are quoted on a monthly, not annual, basis in Austin.
-This varies market to market, and as the Austin market continues to grow, some landlords are beginning to quote annual rates – be sure to check how your property is quoted.
+This varies from market to market, and as the Austin market continues to grow, some landlords are beginning to quote annual rates – be sure to check how your property is quoted.